cert-manager/website/content/en/docs/contributing/contributing-flow.md

 [GitHub](https://github.com/jetstack/cert-manager/issues) issues.
 They should contain clear motivation for the feature you wish to see as well as some possible solutions for how it can be implemented.
-Issues should then be attached with the `kind/feature` tag.
+Issues should then be tagged with `kind/feature`.
 To do this add `/kind feature` to your issue description.

 > Note: It is often a good idea to bring your feature request up on the
-> community `cert-manger` [slack channel](https://slack.k8s.io) to discuss whether
+> community `cert-manager` [slack channel](https://slack.k8s.io) to discuss whether
 > the feature request has already been made or is aligned with the project's
 > priorities.